-FRENDMENT TO INTERNATIONAL RESOLUTION.
+MENDMENT TO INTERNATIONAL RESOLUTION.

-Resolution D 3 --- Southern Africa
+Resolution D 3 ---- Southern Africa

 ADD 5.
 This year we must increase our political support and activity around the revolution in Southern Africa.
-This will be an increase in our committment to internationalism as well as to the Black liberation struggle at home.
+This will be an increase in our committment to internationalism as well as to the Elack liberation struggle at home.
 Specifically, this means that the International Subcommittee and the steering committee of the National Black Caucus should work out perspectives.
-This would include for example, holding a 'cadre school' (similar to the one held on Portugal last fall) to educate the membership on Southern Africa; production of a pamphlet on the movement in Southern Africa; in the fall we will organize a speaking tour on the struggle in Southern Africa if possible with ZANU or other such organizations; our work will also include where possible, setting up support committees, calling and participating in rallies and demonstrations.
+This would include for example, holding a 'cadre school' (similar to the one held on Portugal last fall) to educate the membership on Southern Africa; production of a papphlet on the movement in Southern Africa; in the fall we will organize a speaking tour on the struggle in Southern Africa include where possible, setting up support committees, calling and participating in railies and demonstrations.